 Kate set up the Western Circuit Women's Forum in 2015 with others to address lack of diversity at the Bar.

-Kate has been elected the next Leader of the Western Circuit, with effect from October 2019.
+Kate is Leader of the Western Circuit, having been elected in October 2019.

 Strengths: "Kate comes across as effortless in court.
 She is always thoroughly prepared and very quick-thinking.""

 She is very incisive, she deals with complex issues very well and she is very determined."

 Inquest Lawyers' Group

 R v Joginder Chall: EWCA Crim 865

 Court of Appeal Guideline authority relating to the use of Victim Personal Statements: Kate represented a defendant in this important case addressing the proper test for severe psychological harm